 The European Union, led by Germany and France, struggled to support these members with bailouts from the ECB (European Central Bank) and IMF (International Monetary Fund).
-These measures haven't been enough, allowing the crisis to threaten the existence of the euro itself.
+These measures didn't keep many from questioning the viability of the euro itself.

 How the Eurozone Crisis Affects You:

-Even worse, the European Central Bank (ECB) holds a lot of sovereign debt, so its future would be at risk.
-Without a central bank to bail its members out, the EU itself might not survive.
+Even worse, the European Central Bank (ECB) held a lot of sovereign debt, so its future was at risk.
+Without a central bank to bail its members out, the survival of the EU itself was at risk.
 Left unchecked, the rippling effect of uncontrolled sovereign debt defaults could create a recession, if not a global depression.

 - Launch quick-start programs to facilitate business start-ups.